Vixzyeee/Infrastructure_Docs/Python/python-reference/methods/string_methods/encoding_formatting.md

 ## Best Practices
 - Encode strings only at system boundaries (files, network, APIs).
 - Use UTF-8 unless you have a strong reason not to.
-- Avoid "`ignore`" unless data loss is acceptable.
+- Avoid `ignore` unless data loss is acceptable.
 - Use `expandtabs()` only for presentation, not data storage.